-Incorporating page-related keyword phrases to the URL will also support SEO efforts, but be cautious of stuffing and follow a limit of less than 10 keywords (eliminating “in”, “the”, “of”, etc.).
+Incorporating page-related keyword phrases to the URL will also support SEO efforts, but be cautious of stuffing and follow a limit of fewer than five keywords (eliminating “in,” “the,” “of,” etc.).
 Also, while keeping URLs short and descriptive, separating multiple keywords with dashes (hyphen) will make them more SEO-friendly as search engines can better understand the individual keywords of the URL structure.

 Redirect to New URL

-To expedite the recovery process of gaining back link value, invite the search engines to come crawl your new site by updating and resubmitting your XML sitemap.
+To expedite the recovery process of gaining backlink value, invite the search engines to come craw your new site by updating and resubmitting your XML sitemap.
 Rather than waiting for search engines to find the new URL, providing an updated sitemap can improve site rankings by getting your site re-indexed more quickly.
 The sooner, the better in this case!

-One of the final and most time consuming steps of URL optimization is to now update the internal links on your site to lead visitors to the new URL.
-Even though a 301 redirect was setup, it’s definitely worth the time and energy to update these links in order to preserve internal link value and avoid confusing and losing visitors.
+One of the final and most time-consuming steps of URL optimization is to now update the internal links on your site to lead visitors to the new URL.
+Even though a 301 redirect was set up, it’s definitely worth the time and energy to update these links to preserve internal link value and avoid confusing and losing visitors.